-St. Francis, Kansas the county seat of Cheyenne County, is located on the Republican River in the central part of the county.
+St. Francis, Kansas, is the county seat of Cheyenne County, and it is located on the Republican River in the central part of the county.

 In April 1886, Governor John A. Martin issued a proclamation declaring that the unorganized Cheyenne County was to be organized.
-It was named after the Cheyenne Indians who roamed the western plains at that time.
+It was named after the Cheyenne Indians who roamed the western plains then.
 Bird City was made the temporary county seat.

 The first settlement in the county was Wano, located about 1.5 miles northeast of present-day St. Francis.
 By 1887, grade surveys were completed for the Chicago, Burlington & Quincy Railroad to come through.
 A site was chosen just to the south of Wano to become the station.
 However, there was some difficulty obtaining a good title at the townsite of Wano, and a new townsite called St. Francis was surveyed and plotted in November 1887.
 The town was named for Captain A.L.
 Emerson’s brother.
 Emerson owned the land where St. Francis now stands.